hyperspy/hyperspy/doc/user_guide/io.rst

 ----------------

-HyperSpy can read "hypermaps" saved with Bruker's Esprit v1.x or v2.x in bcf hybrid (virtual file system/container with xml and binary data, optionaly compressed) format.
+HyperSpy can read "hypermaps" saved with Bruker's Esprit v1.x or v2.x in bcf hybrid (virtual file system/container with xml and binary data, optionally compressed) format.
-Most of relevant data extraction from bcf is implemented.
-Both: high resolution 16-bit SEM imagery and hyperspectral EDX data can be retrieved simultaniously.
+Most bcf import functionality is implemented.
+Both high-resolution 16-bit SEM images and hyperspectral EDX data can be retrieved simultaneously.

-Note that Bruker Esprit uses the similar format for EBSD data, but even if technology is very similar, curently EBSD containing bcf is not supported by HyperSpy.
+Note that Bruker Esprit uses a similar format for EBSD data, but it is not currently supported by HyperSpy.

 Extra loading arguments
 ^^^^^^^^^^^^^^^^^^^^^^^